Settings of Datama Compare Extension

 1.2.1.
 Group values representing less than (%)

-Sets the model’s aggregation level – if set at X%, segments within each dimension that represent less than X% of the Primary Numerator (e.g., Revenues) will be clustered into an “Other” segment.
-Default is 2%, but you may want to adjust this parameter as it can significantly impact the calculation of mix effects.
+Sets the model’s aggregation level.
+If set to X%, segments within a dimension that represent less than X% of the Primary Numerator (e.g., Revenue) are grouped into an “Other” segment.
+Default is 2%.
+This parameter can significantly impact the computed mix effects.

 1.2.2.
 Metric to use for grouping